People

 Vogelpohl, A., Benoit, J., Kohl, M.S., and Haroldson, E.L., 2020, Fluid and solid inclusions in the Mosheim anticline occurrence of East Tennessee Field Diamonds (Quartz Crystals), Geological Society of America Abstracts with Programs, vol. 52, no. 2, doi: 10.1130/abs/2020SE-344560

-Jeff Benoit (’20) worked on the East Tennessee Field Diamond project, assisting with sample cataloguing and preparation.
+Jeff Benoit (APSU ’20) worked on the East Tennessee Field Diamond project, assisting with sample cataloguing and preparation.

 Vogelpohl, A., Benoit, J., Kohl, M.S., and Haroldson, E.L., 2020, Fluid and solid inclusions in the Mosheim anticline occurrence of East Tennessee Field Diamonds (Quartz Crystals), Geological Society of America Abstracts with Programs, vol. 52, no. 2, doi: 10.1130/abs/2020SE-344560